Additional Important Information

 C) Use of the aerodrome is restricted to published hours unless prior permission has been obtained from the aerodrome authority.

-D) Practice Engine Failure at take-off should not be attempted from Runways 02 and 16 due to the flight paths over built up areas.
+D) Practice Engine Failure at take-off should not be attempted from Runways 02 due to the flight paths over built up areas.

 E) Air training flights, intending to request circuit training, solo students and microlight aircraft are required to obtain prior permission by telephone.